Infraviored/MonitorMouseMapper/readme.md

 # MonitorMouseMapper

 ## Introduction

-Introducing **MonitorMouseMapper**, a Python-based solution designed to make your multi-monitor setup a seamless experience!
-This utility smartly manages your mouse movement when you have monitors with different resolutions, positioned above and below each other.
+Make your multi-monitor life easier with **MonitorMouseMapper**!
+This Python-based utility eliminates the hassle of dealing with different monitor resolutions and DPIs.
+Designed specifically for setups where you have a high-DPI laptop monitor centered below a larger, lower-DPI external monitor.

+## 🔥 Highlight: DPI Scaling Management

+The core functionality of **MonitorMouseMapper** is to handle DPI scaling issues seamlessly as you move your mouse pointer between monitors with different DPIs.
+No more awkward jumps or stutters!

 ## Features

-- 🖥️ **Automatic Monitor Detection**: Detects connected monitors and sets up your mouse to move smoothly between them.
+- 🖥️ **Automatic Monitor Detection**: No need for manual configuration.
+Automatically detects your monitors.
-- 🖱️ **Mouse Position Management**: Manages mouse pointer position intelligently when moving between monitors.
+- 🖱️ **Smart Mouse Positioning**: Ensures your mouse moves smoothly between your top and bottom monitors.
-- ⚙️ **Custom Configuration**: Easy setup and customization via a JSON config file.
+- ⚙️ **Configuration File**: Customize your experience through a simple JSON config file.
-- 📐 **DPI Scaling**: Handles monitors with different DPIs elegantly.
-- 🛡️ **Safety Regions**: Allows setting a "safety region" to avoid accidental jumps between monitors.
-- 💼 **Plug-and-Play**: Automatic reconfiguration when a new monitor is connected.
+- 🔄 **Dynamic Reconfiguration**: Automatically adapts when you connect or disconnect monitors.

 ## Installation